 A string must be selected before it can be edited or otherwise altered.
 A string can be selected by clicking on it with the left mouse button (button 1).
-The selection is indicated by the appearance of a thick black bar to the left of the string, and a thin bar at the end of the string.
+The selection is indicated by the appearance of a thick color1 (default black) bar to the left of the string, and a thin bar to the right of the string.
 At most one string can be selected at a time.

 A string can be deselected by clicking in the plot window away from any string.
-Clicking on another string will move the selection to that string.
-When a string is selected, the left and right arrow keys will cycle the selection to other strings in the plot that can be modified.
+Clicking on another string will change the current selection to that string.